OUR MISSION

 PEOPLE

-Michael Wacht AIA LEED NCARB
+Michael Wacht AIA NCARB

 Founder, Principal

-Prior to relocating to Los Angeles in 2009, Michael spent several years in New York apprenticing at acclaimed B Five Studio and rising to Project Manager at Stephen B. Jacobs Group.
-His notable mixed-use project experience includes 325 Fifth Avenue, be@schermerhorn, and Design Development documentation for proposed renovations to the historic Puck Building in SoHo.
+After earning his B.Arch. at Cornell University in 2002, Michael spent six years in New York apprenticing at acclaimed residential firm B Five Studio and then rising to Project Manager for multifamily and hotel high-rise projects at SBJ Group.
+His notable mixed-use project experience includes 325 Fifth Avenue, be@schermerhorn, and proposed renovations to the historic Puck Building in SoHo.

 Active Leadership